Barry Zito: 2010

 Through June 12, Zito was 7–2 with a 3.10 ERA.
 After a strong start to the season, Zito regressed down the stretch, going 2–12 with a 4.97 ERA the rest of the way.
 He finished the season 9–14 with a 4.15 ERA, snapping a streak of nine straight seasons in which he had 10 or more wins.
 In a rotation featuring Tim Lincecum, Matt Cain, Jonathan Sánchez, and Madison Bumgarner, Zito was the odd man out for the playoffs.
-In fact, he was left completely off the Giants' 25-man active roster for the postseason.
+He was left completely off the Giants' 25-man active roster for the postseason.
 Zito worked out throughout the playoffs so that he would be ready to join the roster in case of an injury, but he was never needed and remained on the secondary squad.
 The Giants won the 2010 World Series in five games over Texas, and he received his first World Series ring.

 2011

-Early in the 2011 season Zito experienced his first trip to the disabled list after an injury to his right foot during a fielding play.
+Early in the 2011 season, Zito experienced his first trip to the disabled list after an injury to his right foot during a fielding play.
 His replacement, Ryan Vogelsong, excelled, but Zito was able to rejoin the rotation when he returned in June because Sánchez was placed on the disabled list with left biceps tendinitis.
 Zito pitched well in his first few starts back, pitching well against the Tigers, Chicago Cubs, and Padres en route to three Giants wins, but later resumed his struggle, going 0–3 with a 10.91 ERA over his next three starts.
 He returned to the disabled list after aggravating his right foot injury; ironically, his trip to the DL made room for Sánchez to return to the rotation.
 On August 13, Zito injured his right ankle on another fielding play in a Triple-A rehab start, sidelining him for another month.
 Zito returned from the DL on September 11 but was used out of the bullpen for the rest of the year; he posted a 9.00 ERA over his final four games.
 In a career-low 13 games (nine starts), he had a 3–4 record, a career-high 5.87 ERA, 32 strikeouts, and 24 walks in a career-low 53 2/3 innings.